 You can rely on all three KQi3 scooters for a daily commute like going to school, grocery shopping, strolling around the block, and as part of your last-mile commute.
 The scooters provide a good range per dollar, and you can rely on them to get you where you need to go.

-The three KQi3 scooters are great for commuters that want reliable scooters they can use for daily transportation.
-However, they may not be so great for individuals that like exploring and going on long adventures.
+The three KQi3 scooters are great for commuters who want reliable scooters they can use for daily transportation.
+However, they may not be so great for individuals who like exploring and going on long adventures.

 Initially, Ninebot Max held the record for braking from 14mph to 0 in a distance of 3.3 meters.
 Anyhill UM2 overtook the record by reducing the distance to 3.2 meters.
 However, the KQi3 broke and maintained the record by reducing the distance to 3.0 meters.

-As mentioned above, the three KQi3 scooter variants broke the record because they have regenerative braking, and dual disc brake (front for the Sport).
+All KQi3 scooter variants broke the record because they have regenerative braking and dual disc brakes.
+The Sport model is an exception here and has a disc brake only at the front.

 NIU KQi3 Pro/Sport/Max Features